 The global artificial blood market is segmented into North America, Europe, Asia Pacific, South America, and Middle East & Africa.

-Europe is expected to grow at higher CAGR during the forecast period owing to the rise in R&D investment by the government organizations in biotechnological startups for the development of novel artificial blood.
+Europe is expected to grow at a higher CAGR during the forecast period owing to the rise in R&D investment by government organizations in biotechnological startups for the development of novel artificial blood.

 According to Health 24 in 2016, more than 20,000 trauma deaths in the united states occur due to the blood prior to arriving at the treatment center.

 In December 2017, UK life science company SpheriTech has been awarded 113k by Innovate UK to develop SpheriSome Hb( artificial blood) which could revolutionize the treatment of trauma patients.

 Funding from government organizations for the development of novel technologies in artificial blood, new product launches, and strategic collaboration for the manufacturing of artificial blood driving the global artificial blood market during the forecast period.

 In February 2019, Seattle Based medical technology company Healionics raised 3.8 million in funding to support the development of an artificial blood vessel called STARgraft for patients who undergo dialysis treatment.